muratk3n/thirdwave/en/README.md

 ---

 See *ST Voyager*, 1999, V. Conspiracy ep; The ep was all about false positives.
-Once upon a time u cld get such a prescient take on a social issue through big tent scifi.
+Once upon a time you could get such a prescient take on a social issue through big tent scifi.

 ---